Tyanne Pethel, Director of Field Placements

 Applying for Placements

-- Students choosing to complete assignments in a non-public school site which requires a criminal background check should (1) apply for a CBC through Student Check and (2) take a copy of the Student Check CBC report with them to the field site.
+Students choosing to complete assignments in a non-public school site should (1) apply for a CBC through Student Check and (2) take a copy of the Student Check CBC report with them to the field site.

-- Field Experiences, Practica, and/or Student Teaching Placement Process.
+Field Experiences, Practicum, and/or Student Teaching Placement Process

-Extended field experiences, practica, and/or student teaching (ie. experiences involving interactions with students, tutoring, or classroom teaching in school settings) will be arranged through program coordinators and/or field experience coordinators in the educator preparation departments of students’ major fields of study.
-Students must follow the prerequisites listed below with respect to securing a placement:
+Extended field experiences, practicum, and/or student teaching (ie. experiences involving interactions with students, tutoring, or classroom teaching in school settings) will be arranged by the Office of Field Placement and program coordinators in the educator preparation departments of the students’ major fields of study.

-- Students may not contact a school or school system office or report to a school site until they are notified by their department of their placement confirmation.
+Students may not contact a school or school system office or report to a school site until they are notified by their department or the Office of Field Placement of their placement confirmation.

 1The Professional Standards Commission was created by the Georgia General Assembly as of July 1, 1991, to assume full responsibility for the certification, preparation, and conduct of certified, licensed, or permitted personnel employed in the public schools of the State of Georgia.
 The Commission is also responsible for the development and administration of teacher certification testing.
 The Commission handles the investigation, advisement, monitoring, and due process of cases associated with educator discipline.
 In 1999, the Georgia Teaching force Center was placed in the Georgia Professional Standards Commission for administration purposes.
 The Teaching Force Center is one component of the Georgia P-16 Council's Title II Plan for having a Qualified Teacher in every Classroom in Georgia by 2006.